I get it. There are too many home theater receivers to choose from!

 Therefore, look at the number of HDMI inputs on the AV receiver.
 This will determine how many input devices you can connect via HDMI.

-For this example, it means there are 7 HDMI inputs and 2 HDMI outputs.
+For this example, it means there are 5 HDMI inputs and 1 HDMI output.

-Therefore, you can connect seven external devices into the receiver via HDMI.
+Therefore, you can connect five external devices into the receiver via HDMI.

 Think about how many devices you might need to connect.
 And, make sure the receiver you buy has enough.
 Maybe allow a couple of extra for future purchases?